Volkswagen ID.3 review

 About the Volkswagen ID.3

-The iconic style and practicality of the Golf has set the standard for premium hatches over the past few decades, so the ID.3 cannot simply trade on its green credentials alone.
-It still has to deliver in the areas that matter most to customers - providing good value for money, while maintaining the levels of quality and reliability the manufacturer has built its reputation on.
-Has the ID.3 succeeded?
+Aside from peerless green credentials, the ID.3 also has to deliver in the areas that matter most to customers - providing good value for money, while maintaining the levels of quality and reliability the manufacturer has built its reputation on.

-The short answer is, yes, it most definitely has.
+So has the ID.3 succeeded?
+The short answer is, yes, most definitely.
 Practicality and passenger space are both up to standard.
 There are superior levels of comfort and refinement, while the latest on-board tech and generous standard equipment mean that the case for choosing an ID.3 is pretty compelling.
+Despite the ID.3’s hefty weight of around 1,700kg, its 201bhp electric motor provides more than enough power to make swift progress and, of course, there’s the typical instant acceleration that comes with pure electric drive.

 As an electric five-door family hatchback, a little bigger than a Golf, the ID.3 pulls its rivals from various sectors of the market.
 Buyers of traditional petrol, diesel or hybrid hatches like the Golf, Ford Focus or Toyota Corolla might be tempted.

-Three battery sizes will be on offer for the ID.3; the mid-spec 58kWh version is initially available for most cars, providing around 260 miles of range.
-The biggest 77kWh variant is included in the top-of-the-range model, while the entry-level 45kWh battery will be added from 2021.
+Three battery sizes are on offer for the ID.3; the mid-spec 58kWh version was initially available for most cars from launch, providing around 260 miles of range.
+The biggest 77kWh variant is included in the top-of-the-range model, while the entry-level 45kWh battery was added from 2021.

-Volkswagen calls the 58kWh battery and 201bhp motor set-up, Pro Performance, and offers it with a choice of no fewer than seven individual trim levels - Life, Style, Business, Family, 1st Edition, Tech and Max.
-The 77kWh version is named Pro S and is only available with the top-of-the-range Tour specification.
+Volkswagen calls the 58kWh battery and 201bhp motor set-up, Pro Performance, while the 77kWh version is named Pro S. Volkswagen offers the ID.3 in a choice of no fewer than eight individual trim levels named City, Style, Life, Business, Family, Tech, Max and Tour.

 Each trim level comes pre-fitted with a range of different equipment packs and additional ‘Plus’ variants which add to the generous roster of kit.